JaroslawZielinski/WorkbenchMagento/README.md

 **Note**: The `magento`-script is just a small wrapper around `docker-compose`.
 You can just use [docker-compose](https://docs.docker.com/compose/) directly.

-## If you want to configure your Workbench Magento do following steps:
+## If you want to configure your Magento using "Workbench_PlainTable" module do following steps:
 - Create your own admin user
 ```bash
 ./magento magerun admin:user:create